-1. Choosing the right mediums of internal communications
+1. Choose the right medium of internal communications

 Think about your company’s current communication preferences in the workplace.
 How do your employees currently receive news and updates?
-Through Slack, Skype or Zoom conferences calls, or email?
-And how effective are these channels?
-This will inform which communication tools will work best for optimal interaction with your team members.
+Through Slack, Zoom conference calls, or email?
+How effective are these channels?
+Knowing these answers will help you decide which communication tools match up best with how your employees like to communicate.

-A mass volume of information is communicated to your team throughout the work day.
-With the different varieties of communication at work, from flooded email inboxes and Slack channels to an endless stream of face-to-face meetings, there is a lot that becomes lost in the midst.
+A lot of information is communicated to your team throughout the work day.
+With so many different forms of communication happening at work—from flooded email inboxes and Slack channels to back-to-back video calls—some important things may fall between the cracks.

-Poor communication could refer to a lack of clear direction from management, poor company-wide communication, or constant change that is not well communicated (or even communicated at all).
+Poor communication can mean a lack of clear direction from management, poor company-wide communication, or business changes that are not well communicated (or even communicated at all).

-How can you ensure your messages are coming across effectively and are bridging silos in between departments?
+How can you ensure your messages are coming across effectively and are bridging silos between departments?

-To remove obstacles to information flow, commit to providing ongoing feedback and updates to employees at a regular and predictable cadence.
-Maintaining a frequency of when things will be communicated sets expectation and creates anticipation.
+To remove obstacles to information flow, commit to providing ongoing feedback and updates to employees at regular and predictable intervals.
+Maintaining a schedule of when things will be communicated sets expectations and creates anticipation.

-Email and text messaging provides an easy way to maintain internal communication.
-That said, in-person communication still plays a big role, particularly when the information is sensitive.
+Email and text messaging both provide an easy way to maintain internal communication.
+That said, face-to-face communication still plays a big role, particularly when the information is sensitive.
 Although in-person meetings are now primarily being held virtually due to provincial COVID-19 restrictions, the effect is the same, allowing for instant feedback and reducing the chances of a misread “tone”.

 Related Reading: Everybody Talks: Managing Politics in the Workplace

-Managers and supervisors are responsible for modelling the accessibility and transparency you wish to see in your internal communications.
-They are the conductors for sharing information and instructions, encouraging and receiving ideas and input from employees.
-Their interactions provide insight about our employees’ individual strengths, where their abilities are best suited at the company, and where they can be challenged to grow.
-This takes regular one-on-one conversations and open communications.
+Managers and supervisors should model the accessibility and transparency they wish to see in internal communication.
+They are the conductors for sharing information and instructions, and must encourage receiving ideas and input from employees.
+Their interactions provide insight about your employees’ individual strengths, where their abilities are best suited, and where they can be challenged to grow.
+This requires regular one-on-one conversations and open communication.

-What resonates with your people is not just what is being communicated to them, but also how it’s communicated to them through tone of voice and communication style.
-A conversational, friendly tone will resonate with your employees, so be personable and don’t be afraid to inject some light humour.
+What resonates with your people isn’t just what’s being communicated to them, but also how it’s communicated to them through tone of voice and communication style.
+A conversational, friendly tone will resonate with your employees, so be personable and don’t be afraid to inject some light humour, if appropriate.

-Through your internal communications, your team can share and celebrate the individual and team milestones and successes with the company.
-Whether done through internal newsletters or company meetings, a practice of employee recognition enhances communication, collaboration, innovation, and engagement.
-Even employee appreciation gestures, as a part of the communication strategy, including thank you cards and a gratitude wall serve well to connect team members to your greater purpose and mission.
+Through internal communication, your team can share and celebrate individual and group milestones and successes.
+Whether done through company newsletters or at all-hands meetings, employee recognition enhances communication, collaboration, innovation, and engagement.
+Employee appreciation gestures, including thank you cards or a gratitude wall, can help connect team members to your greater vision.

-Internal committees centered on specific topics and initiatives relevant to your workforce provide a space for improving the employee experience.
-When employees participate, they can collaborate to support each other, to widen and strengthen their networks within your organization, and to work together to further your company goals.
+Internal committees centered on specific topics relevant to your workforce can provide a space for improving the employee experience.
+When employees participate, they can collaborate to support each other, widen and strengthen their networks, and work together to further your company goals.

 Some examples include a health and safety committee, a social committee for people and culture initiatives, and a women’s development network for professional growth.
-These employees will take the lead on internal communications on certain sectors and interest groups.
+Employees can take the lead on internal communications within these interest groups.

 The link between internal communications and employee engagement is clear.
-By improving your internal communications, your people will have transparent insight into your company’s purpose and progress, and in turn, you will earn their trust, loyalty, and increase in productivity.
+By improving your internal communications, your people gain transparent insight into your company’s purpose and progress, and in turn, you gain their trust, loyalty, and increase in productivity.